Harold Napier Baker

-History
+Life

 Baker was born in Masulipatam, Southern India, where his father was a worker with the Church Missionary Society.

 He was educated at Nelson College, New Zealand, and graduated BA at the University of New Zealand in 1900.

 He came to Australia in 1901 and was ordained in 1902.

 Baker was at one time curate of St Mary's Anglican Church, Balmain, followed by temporary placements at Holy Trinity and St Peter's, Sydney.

 He was rector of St Peter's, East Sydney, from 1904 to 1913; he graduated MA at Sydney University in 1912.

 He was rector of St John's, and Rural Dean of Launceston, Tasmania, from 1913 to 1919.

 In 1919 he was appointed as rector of St Thomas', where he remained until his retirement in 1945, when he was appointed Rural Dean of North Sydney.

 He died at St Ives Hospital, North Sydney, aged 73, after a short illness.
 His remains were cremated at the Northern Suburbs Crematorium after a service at St Thomas' Church.